Analysts Bombard Snap Stock With Bear Notes After Earnings

 Analysts, meanwhile, are making some noise.
 In fact, no less than 18 members of the brokerage bunch lowered their price targets.
 The lowest of these came from Susquehanna to $34 from $42.
 There's room for even more price-target cuts, it would seem, as the 12-month consensus price objective sits at $50.37 -- a 70.6% premium to last night's close.

 The equity's options pits are already bursting with activity, too.
 Within the first half hour of trading, 117,000 calls and 136,000 puts have exchanged hands, which is nine times the intraday average.
 The most popular position is the weekly 4/22 30-strike call, followed by the 29-strike put in the same series, the former of which is set to expire later today.
-7 Travel Stocks That Will Benefit as Covid Restrictions End
+7 Tech Stocks That Will Lead the Way in 2022

 .